daren-thomas/rps-sample-scripts/README.md

 This is a repository for short RPS scripts that have no other place to stay.

+  * exportImage.py - export the currently visible view as a PNG image
   * revitsnoop.py - interface to the RevitLookup tool by Jeremy Tammik

 Dwane Stairmand posted some scripts to the RevitPythonShell user group (http://groups.google.com/group/RevitPythonShell)